spacedvoid/connection/src/main/docs/module.md

 // val wrong = kotlinCollection.asConnection()
 ```

-When using the element addition operators with `wrong`, [UnsupportedOperationException] might be thrown,
+When adding elements to `wrong`, [UnsupportedOperationException] might be thrown,
 which shouldn't be happening according to the specification of Connection(no optional operations).
 If you are not highly certain of how the collection will be handled,
 ***always*** convert the collection to the corresponding connection kind, or just use [asViewConnection].